xtdb/xtdb/docs/schema.md

 create a new version of an entity "by mistake" without seeing the full state of the resulting entity.

-The triplets will further need at bitemporal query support, see [bitemp.md](bitemp.md) and the ability to build various forms of retention and provenance models on top of the raw data, see [retention.md](retention.md).
+The triplets will further need at least bitemporal query support, see [bitemp.md](bitemp.md) and the ability to build various forms of retention and provenance models on top of the raw data, see [retention.md](retention.md).